 Confession time: when baking, I always prefer the taste of cake batter or cookie dough to the finished cake or cookie.

 It’s got way more flavour and mouth feel.
-And I think it must remind me of being little as it always seemed like such a big treat to be the one that licked the bowl out!
+And I think it must remind me of being a little kid, as it always seemed like such a big treat to be the one that licked the bowl out!

 If your kids are the same, make up a batch of this and you don’t need to worry about them consuming the raw eggs left in the mixing bowl.